nashkell/100-days-of-code/log.md

 **Today's Progress**: Started the FCC JS Course, Flexbox frogger.

 **Thoughts:** Went back and reviewed the basic FCCjQuery course and started the FCC JS challenges (yay algorithms).
+Discovered a fun new way to learn flexbox and really think I'm going to start implementing it into my projects (so simple in comparison to other positioning solutions).

 1. [#100DaysofCode](https://github.com/nashkell/100-days-of-code)
 2. [Flexboxfroggy](http://flexboxfroggy.com/)